LeanKit-Labs/nonstop-package-resource/README.md

 No additional configuration is required to get default behavior.

+### Alternate Storage Providers
+This module supports optional S3 package storage and optional RethinkDB package information storage.
+They can be used together or separately.
+If only Rethink is configured, the local file system is still used to store packages.

 ### S3 storage
 To have packages stored in S3, you'll need to provide configuration.
 Configuration for this module is provided via fount: